Imanuelle-glitch/alx-low_level_programming/0x02-functions_nested_loops/README.md

-print check for lowercase and uppercase alphabets
+print the sign of a number